EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 };
 ```

-And this is a possible implementation for the two `get` and `set` actions.
-Note that the `set` action makes use of the singleton's set method which has as second parameter the account to pay for the new value, in this case, the same account name that is stored in the primary value, however, it can be a different account.
+And below is a possible implementation for the two `get` and `set` actions defined above and demonstrate the usage of a couple of singleton methods.
+Note that the `set` action makes use of the singleton's `set` method for which parameter is the account to pay for the new value stored, in this case, the same account name that is stored in the primary value, however, it can be a different account if the so required.

 ```cpp
    #include <singleton_example.hpp>